Flying with pets? Here's what to know.

 Pet fee: $125

-Pets allowed: Small domestic dogs, cats, birds (with the exception of flights to or from Puerto Rico and the U.S. Virgin Islands) or rabbits (with the exception of flights to or from Puerto Rico and the U.S. Virgin Islands).
+Pets allowed: Dogs, cats, birds (with the exception of flights to or from Puerto Rico and the U.S. Virgin Islands) or rabbits (with the exception of flights to or from Puerto Rico and the U.S. Virgin Islands).

 Destinations: Domestic flights including Puerto Rico and St. Thomas, U.S. Virgin Islands